Tenet Review – Christopher Nolan Conquers The Formulaic Action Film

 Not everybody will like Tenet.
 In fact, many reviewers are undecided but are confident in saying that it’s not his masterpiece.
 Still, I don’t think we’ve seen Christopher Nolan at his best.
 With increasing confidence, credibility, and the ability to get as big of a budget as he needs, I think that Tenet is just another step for Nolan as he decides how he will shake the world next.

 Do you agree with our review of Tenet?
 Let us know what you thought of the film.
-You can also join in on a discussion on whether you’re planning on seeing it or not.
+You can also join in on a discussion on whether you’re planning on seeing it or not, or you can check out another of Nolan’s films in our Inception retro review.

 Featured image via Warner Bros.
 Pictures.